 * Cemetery company

-* Religious, charitable, scientific, athletic, cultural, or veterans rehabilitation organizations
+* Religious, charitable, scientific, athletic, cultural, or veterans rehabilitationorganizations

-* Business league chamber of commerce or board of trade
+or board of trade

-* Civic league or social welfare organization
+* Civic leagueor social welfare

 * Non-stock, non-profit educational institutions